CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Related Work

 \subsubsection{Retrieval-augmented Generation}

-RAG\cite{lyu2024crud,lewis2020retrieval} is widely used for handling knowledge-intensive NLP tasks.
-In a typical RAG pipeline, a dense-embedding-based retriever searches for relevant information from an external database, which is then used by the LLM during the generation process.
-To improve this pipeline, some studies\cite{chan2024rq,wang2024richrag,liu2024ra,Microsoft} have focused on adjusting retrievers to suit the generation needs of LLMs better, developing multi-step retrieval methods, and filtering out irrelevant information.
-Although there are many advanced retrievers\cite{robertson2004simple,trotman2014improvements,cuconasu2024power,li2023structure,li2015diversity,graefe1993volcano}, it's more promising to optimize the retriever and LLM together in an end-to-end process\cite{qin2023large,singh2021end}.
-For example, the research\cite{shi2023replug} has focused on training retrievers and LLMs together, either simultaneously or in stages.
-However, this requires surrogate loss for optimization and complicates the training pipeline, especially when the embedding database needs to be re-indexed frequently which will bring high compute costs.
-Therefore, methods such as \cite{chan2024rq} decompose complex, multi-step queries into smaller sub-intents to improve response comprehensiveness without frequently re-indexing.
-However, these approaches often overlook the critical role of chunk combination order, which can significantly impact the overall response quality of LLMs.
-To the best of our knowledge, this paper is the first approach to consider chunk combination order within the RAG task.
+RAG~\cite{chat2data,DBLP:journals/pvldb/tsg,DBLP:journals/pvldb/WangWKGXC24, naiverag} is widely used to handle knowledge-intensive NLP tasks.
+Current studies~\cite{DBLP:conf/acl/Mrag,DBLP:conf/iclr/selfrag,DBLP:conf/nips/rankrag,GraphRAG} focus on how to optimize RAG performance using different approaches, broadly classified as rank-based methods, graph-based methods, and tuning-based methods.
+In typical rank-based methods, a dense embedding-based retriever searches for relevant information from an external database, which is then used by the LLM generation process.
+To improve this pipeline, some studies~\cite{richrag,DBLP:conf/icde/LiYKWLX24} have focused on training retrievers to better suit the generation needs of LLMs, developing multi-step retrieval methods, and filtering out irrelevant information.
+Although there are many advanced retrievers~\cite{chat2data, RetClean, DBLP:journals/pvldb/WangWKGXC24,DBLP:conf/acl/hyde}, it is more promising to optimize the retriever and LLM together in an end-to-end process~\cite{NL2SQL,DBLP:journals/pvldb/ZeroEA}.
+For example, research~\cite{DBLP:conf/naacl/ShiMYS0LZY24,Completeness-Oriented} has focused on training retrievers and LLMs together, either simultaneously or in stages.
+For graph-based methods~\cite{GraphRAG, DBLP:conf/acl/JinXZRZL0TWM024, gretriever, raptor, DBLP:conf/nips/hipporag1}, studies try to use knowledge graphs to optimize external knowledge organization.
+However, these methods require frequent external LLM calls to generate the graph structure or guide actions, especially when the graph needs to be re-indexed or updated with new knowledge frequently, which incurs high computational costs.
+Therefore, tuning-based methods such as \cite{DBLP:conf/nips/rankrag,DBLP:conf/iclr/selfrag,DBLP:conf/naacl/tuning} use instruction tuning to improve response comprehensiveness and enable the LLM to self-reflect or rank knowledge without frequent re-indexing.
+However, these approaches often overlook the high computational cost in the tuning phase, which significantly impacts the practicality of RAG systems.
+To our knowledge, this paper is the first approach that considers the order of chunk combinations within computational cost constraints.